 Equity carve-outs do have some associated costs.
 First, the underwriting commission involved in a carve-out is larger than for an equity offering by the parent.
 Second, because an equity carve-out is a type of initial public offering, there is a potential for underpricing the new offering.
 Third, key managers of the subsidiary must spend a significant amount of time marketing the new stock.
 Fourth, there are costs associated with the minority interest that is created in the carve-out.
 For example, the subsidiary's new board of directors must monitor all transactions between the subsidiary and the parent to ensure that the minority investors are not being exploited.
-Finally, there are additional costs including annual reports, SEC filings, analyst presentations, and so on, that must now be borne by both the parent and the subsidiary.
+Finally, there are additional costs such as annual reports, SEC filings, analyst presentations, and so on, which now must be borne both by parent and subsidiary.